TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 19/Joshua 19.30.md

 ---

-Ummah also, and Aphek, and Rehob: twenty and two cities with their villages.
+Ummah also, and Aphek, and Rehob: twenty-two cities with their villages.